 Elevational range size

 Seasonal temperature variation is more dramatic in temperate locations than in tropical locations.
 Consequently, tropical organisms experience a narrower range of temperatures annually and are expected to have narrower thermal tolerances (Janzen, 1967).
 On mountains, this results in smaller predicted elevational ranges in tropical species (Janzen, 1967; Ghalambor et al., 2006; McCain, 2009b).
 Latitudinal trends in thermal tolerances and elevational range sizes have been detected in both vertebrate and invertebrate taxa (McCain, 2009b; Sunday et al., 2011; Sheldon and Tewksbury, 2014; Sheldon et al., 2015).
-While ants have not been evaluated comprehensively, small elevational range sizes have been noted along several tropical mountains, with many species detected at only one elevation (Olson, 1994; Samson et al., 1997; Fisher, 1998; Brühl et al., 1999; Longino and Colwell, 2011).
+While ants have not been evaluated comprehensively, small elevational range sizes have been noted along several tropical mountains, with many species detected at only one sampled elevation (Olson, 1994; Samson et al., 1997; Fisher, 1998; Brühl et al., 1999; Longino and Colwell, 2011).

 Because the largest possible elevational range size is the entire gradient, comparisons among gradients may be sensitive to gradient height (McCain, 2009b).
 To minimize the influence of disparate gradient heights, I analysed truncated gradients (McCain, 2009b) in addition to complete gradients (n=16).
 For each of three truncation heights (1600m: n=13; 1800m: n=12; 2000m: n=10), I excluded gradients shorter than the threshold.
 The remaining datasets were truncated at the threshold such that only the lowest 1600m, 1800m, or 2000m were included.
 Mean elevational ranges were then calculated for each truncated gradient.

 Mean elevational range significantly increases with latitude in all four sets of gradients (Fig. 1; all: n=16, P=0.009, R2=0.353; 1600m subset: n=13, P=0.021, R2=0.344; 1800m subset: n=12, P=0.012, R2=0.437; 2000m subset: n=10, P=0.033, R2=0.384).
 Ant species elevational ranges do, therefore, appear to be larger in the tropics, consistent with other taxa (McCain, 2009b; Sheldon and Tewksbury, 2014; Sheldon et al., 2015) and with the seasonality hypothesis (Janzen, 1967).
-However, this latitudinal trend in elevational range size does not hold at larger taxonomic scales.
+However, this latitudinal trend in elevational range size does not hold at larger taxonomic scales in ants.
 Neither the mean genus elevational range size nor the mean subfamily elevational range size changes across latitudes (genus: n=16, P=0.22; subfamily: n=16; P=0.40).
 This suggests that, while individual species may be constrained by thermal tolerance, the variability in thermal tolerance among species within each genus is great enough to encompass the increased annual variation at high latitudes.